skymethod/minipub/npm/threadcap/README.md

 Carefully packaged so that it can be used from either newer-style ESM-based or older-style CommonJS-based Node projects.

+Written using Deno, so also can be used without this NPM package at all (see Deno example below).

 ## Features
-- Isomorphic, use in the browser or Node
+- Isomorphic, use in the browser, Node, or Deno
 - No dependencies, bring your own fetch
 - TypeScript typings included
 - Produces a threadcap: a serializable json object snapshot of the comment thread, includes normalized comment/commenter/attachment info along with any errors encountered during enumeration